suyash-04/sarsaf.ai/README.md

 # SmartWaste - AI-Powered Waste Management Platform

 A comprehensive, affordable AI-powered waste management system designed for municipalities and local governments.
+Built with Next.js 14 and powered by AI for intelligent waste classification and management.

 ## 🌟 Features